 In Charles Town, West Virginia, a bright white dome sits gracefully atop the Information Technology building on the American Public University System (APUS) campus.
 The dome houses a 650-pound reflective telescope with a mirror that is two feet across.
-The Planewave CDK24 telescope, equipped with a highly sophisticated digital camera, is a key technological component in the university's astronomy curriculum.
-This fully remote-controlled telescope ties closely into the university's philosophy of providing innovative online instruction.
-The telescope is utilized by faculty and students in the university's Department of Space Studies, both of whom have the opportunity to use the telescope regularly to perform original astronomical research and for educational purposes.
+The Planewave CDK24 telescope, equipped with a highly sophisticated digital camera, is a key technological component in the University’s Space Studies curriculum.
+This fully remote-controlled telescope is a testament to the University’s dedication to providing innovative online instruction.
+The telescope is a dedicated resource for both faculty and students in the APUS Department of Space Studies, both of whom have the opportunity to use the telescope regularly to perform original astronomical research and for educational purposes.

 "At most universities, telescopes are only accessible by traveling to the university's observatory to look through the instrument,” states Space Studies Program Director Dr. Ed Albin.
 "But at APUS, students link remotely to our telescope and work with faculty online to learn how to acquire images of the Moon, stars, and planets that can be downloaded to their computers."

 Graduate-level students work with faculty to collect original astronomical data for their own research and thesis projects.
 Undergraduate students have the opportunity to assist in analyzing the data, thus gaining authentic hands-on observational experience.
-“We are one of a few online universities with a Space Studies program that operate such a large telescope.
+“We are one of only a few online universities with a Space Studies program that operates such a large telescope.
 This gives our students a very nice edge when it comes to graduating and entering the career field," states Dr. Albin.

 Very few space studies degrees match the breadth and scope of the university's innovative online program, which attracts individuals from a variety of professions related to NASA, the U.S. intelligence community, government agencies, general education, science, and military sectors.
 The curriculum was originally designed by former NASA astronaut and the Charles Town telescope is an important element of this online program that further sets the APUS Space Studies program apart by providing an exceptional and hands-on research experience for students.

-The APUS Technology Building with observatory dome, located in Charles Town, WV.
+The APUS Technology Building with observatory dome, located in Charles Town, West Virginia.

 A view of the telescope inside the dome.